 For each project implemented under this Class EA, a Post Construction Monitoring Report will be prepared by the Conservation Authority within one year of project construction unless the approved project's monitoring program specifies otherwise.
-Notification that the project is completed shall be sent to all parties who have expressed an interest in the remedial work and to Conservation Ontario (see sample "Notice of Project Completion" in Appendix E).
-In addition to the notice, a copy of the Post Construction Monitoring Report shall be sent to each public or government reviewer who expressed a concern during the planning and design process of the undertaking.
-Within 30 days of the date on the "Notice of Project Completion", the "Proponent Conservation Authority Evaluation Form: Part B" (see Appendix F) will be completed and submitted to Conservation Ontario.
+Notification that the project is completed shall be sent to interested persons, Aboriginal Communities and all other parties who have expressed an interest in the remedial work. and to CO (see sample "Notice of Project Completion" in Appendix E).
+In addition to the notice, a copy of the Post Construction Monitoring Report shall be sent to interested persons, Aboriginal Communities or government reviewers who expressed a concern during the planning and design process of the project.
+Within 30 days of the date on the "Notice of Project Completion", the "Proponent Conservation Authority Evaluation Form: Part B" (see Appendix F) will be completed and submitted to CO.

 This form of effects monitoring includes post construction inventories and studies which will be used to evaluate the success of the project for its intended purpose, as well as the success of mitigative techniques and enhancement features incorporated in the project.
 The level of detail in the Post Construction Monitoring Report will be commensurate with the predicted environmental impacts and mitigation/enhancement documented in the detailed environmental analysis of the preferred alternative (Section 3.7.1).
-It will report on the monitoring program outlined in the approved Project Plan or approved Environmental Study Report.
+It will report on the monitoring program outlined in the approved PP or approved ESR.